lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 2. General Principles

-Lily code should be easy to follow from top to bottom, with each section having a clear purpose and each function doing one clear job.
-A developer should not need to mentally untangle deeply nested conditions, hidden state changes, or clever expression tricks just to understand what a function does.
+Lily code should be straightforward to follow from top to bottom, with each section serving a clear purpose and each function having a defined responsibility.
+A developer reading unfamiliar Lily code should be able to understand the execution path without untangling nested branches, hidden state changes, indirect behavior, or compact expression tricks.

 Lily code should normally be:

 - **clear**, because the meaning should be obvious without extra explanation
-- **compact**, because unnecessary lines and repeated logic make files harder to maintain
+- **compact**, because unnecessary lines and repeated logic make files more difficult to maintain safely
 - **type-safe**, because mistakes should be caught before runtime whenever possible
 - **event-driven**, because code should react when something changes instead of repeatedly checking for change
 - **modular**, because features should be separated into focused reusable modules